-I made my theatrical debut at LaMama in a Sam Shepherd play called “Melodrama Play.”
+I made my theatrical debut at La Mama in a Sam Shepherd play called “Melodrama Play.”
 It’s little known, and I’ve never seen another production of it.
-The late genius actor/director Seth Allen convinced Ellen Stewart, La Mama herself, to let him have his own company of actors at La Mama, in the heady early ’70s and he called it “The Star Car.”
+The late genius actor/director Seth Allen convinced Ellen Stewart, La Mama herself, to let him have his own company of actors at La Mama, in the heady early ’70s and he called it The Star Car.
 I was working the box-office at the time and became quite the La Mama fixture for a while.

 Seth had a history with it.
-He had toured Europe with La Mama E.T.C. in a VAN that was called “the star car” by its’ inhabitants, and I think “Melodrama Play” was one of the plays they did, hence Seth’s affection for it.
+He had toured Europe with La Mama E.T.C. in a VAN that was called “the star car” by its inhabitants, and I think Melodrama Play was one of the plays they did, hence Seth’s affection for it.

-It was thrilling to do, and I remember meetng the EXTREMELY handsome young playwright at the cast party after opening night, and he looked at me a bit bewildered.
+It was thrilling to do, and I remember meeting the EXTREMELY handsome young playwright at the cast party after opening night, and he looked at me a bit bewildered.
 He didn’t know what to say, initially.
 I don’t think he ever thought of this character as gay, but I certainly played it that way, and the audience loved it.
 It was quite the debut.

 And Sam just looked at me with this perplexed expression and after a pause, said, “Good.”